 Something magical happens when you stay in a treehouse, sleeping among the leaves and branches.
 Life slows down.
 From your perch in a treehouse hotel or rental, you notice the squirrels at play and hear the songs of crickets and frogs.
-Your kids discover the wonder of nature.
+You and your kids discover the wonder of nature all around you.

 1. Canopy Blue Treehouse